Chapter 10.60

 (c) Parking facilities located in or adjacent to residential zones shall have any illumination arranged so as to reflect the light away from adjacent residential structures.

-(d) Parking facilities shall be developed in accordance with the standards of Chapter 10.62 WCC, Landscaping and Screening.
+(d) Parking facilities shall be developed in accordance with the standards of Chapter 10.62 WCC, Landscaping Standards.

 (e) Surface parking shall provide safe pedestrian connections differentiated from vehicular areas.
 Pedestrian connections shall provide for safe pedestrian circulation to and from buildings and parking areas.